tanveertkd/neog-markThirteen/README.md

 # neog-markThirteen
 An app that checks of your birthday is a palindrome.
-It checks for a palindrome in multiple date formats.
+It checks for a palindrome in multiple date formats and returns the closest palindrome.

 Formats
 1. ddmmyyyy